UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ## Reading tabular data from a Microsoft Excel file

-There are many other ways to store tabular data sets beyond plain text files, and similarly, many ways to load those data sets into R. For example, it is very common to encounter, and need to load into R, data stored as a Microsoft Excel \index{Excel spreadsheet}\index{Microsoft Excel|see{Excel spreadsheet}}\index{xlsx|see{Excel spreadsheet}} spreadsheet (with the file name extension `.xlsx`).
+There are many other ways to store tabular data sets beyond plain text files, and similarly, many ways to load those data sets into Python.
+For example, it is very common to encounter, and need to load into Python, data stored as a Microsoft Excel \index{Excel spreadsheet}\index{Microsoft Excel|see{Excel spreadsheet}}\index{xlsx|see{Excel spreadsheet}} spreadsheet (with the file name extension `.xlsx`).
 To be able to do this, a key thing to know is that even